histlib/2017/cfp.md

 ---

 <br/>
-Keystone DH is currently inviting submissions on all aspects of using and studying computation and digital networked technologies within the interpretive context of the humanities--especially those considering the role of communities of collaboration and faceted teamwork across disciplines within this area of scholarly inquiry.
+Keystone DH is currently inviting submissions on all aspects of using and studying digital computation within the interpretive context of the humanities--especially those considering the role of communities of collaboration and faceted teamwork across disciplines within this area of scholarly inquiry.
 <br/>

 ## Complete the [Submission Form](https://goo.gl/forms/4UEJxLsn8XatkC773){:target="_blank"} by Deadline March 1, 2017